teongzhe/ChessTeachingAssistant/README.md

 ### Method 1: Download the package and unzip
 1. Download the zip package from https://github.com/teongzhe/ChessTeachingAssistant by clicking on the `Code` button and selecting `Download ZIP`
 2. Unzip to the location of your choice (don't overwrite your old directory just yet!)
-3. Open command prompt and `cd` to the newly downloaded directory with `chess_teaching_assistant.py` (this is the file we will be building in the next step)
+3. Open command prompt and `cd` to the newly downloaded directory with `Main.py` (this is the file we will be building in the next step)
-4. `python chess_teaching_assistant.py`
+4. `python Main.py`
 5. The application should launch, if not, do drop me an email at teongzhechua@gmail.com

 ### Method 2: Update using git
-1. Open command prompt and `cd` to your `chess_teaching_assistant` directory.
+1. Open command prompt and `cd` to your `ChessTeachingAssistant` directory.
 2. `git checkout master`
 3. `git pull`
-4. `python chess_teaching_assistant.py`
+4. `python Main.py`
 5. The application should launch, if not, do drop me an email at teongzhechua@gmail.com

 ## 3. Building the application (optional)
-This is only if you want to build and share `chess_teaching_assistant.exe` to others to save them the trouble you have had to go through.
+This is only if you want to build and share `ChessTeachingAssistant.exe` to others to save them the trouble you have had to go through.
 It is a good deed indeed.
 1. Download `pyinstaller` by running `pip install pyinstaller` in your command prompt.
 You only have to do this the first time, subsequent buildings do not require this step!
-2. Open command prompt and `cd` to your `chess_teaching_assistant` directory (try to make sure that you have the latest version)
+2. Open command prompt and `cd` to your `ChessTeachingAssistant` directory (try to make sure that you have the latest version)
-3. `pyinstaller --onefile -w chess_teaching_assistant.py`
+3. `pyinstaller --onefile -w Main.py -n ChessTeachingAssistant`
-4. Copy `dist\chess_teaching_assistant.exe` to the main directory, i.e. directly under the `chess_teaching_assistant` folder
+4. Copy `dist\ChessTeachingAssistant.exe` to the main directory, i.e. directly under the `ChessTeachingAssistant` folder